 The Roman military and political leader Sulla "Felix" (the lucky) (c 138-78 B.C.) was a major figure in the late Republic, remembered best for bringing his soldiers into Rome, the extra-legal killing of Roman citizens, and his military skill in several arenas.
 He was also notorious for his personal relationships and appearance.
 Sulla's last unusual act was his final political one.

-Sulla was born into an impoverished patrician family, but inherited wealth from a woman named Nicopolis and his stepmother, allowing him to enter the cursus honorum.
-During Marius' first consulship, during the Jugurthine War, he chose Sulla as quaestor.
-Sulla famously resolved the war by persuading a neighboring African king to kidnap Jugurtha for the Romans.
+Sulla was born into an impoverished patrician family, but inherited wealth from a woman named Nicopolis and his stepmother, allowing him to enter the political ring (cursus honorum).
+During the Jugurthine War, in the first of a previously unheard of seven consulships, the Arpinum-born, novus homo Marius selected the aristocratic Sulla for his quaestor.
+Although the choice led to political conflict, it was wise militarily.
+Sulla resolved the war by persuading a neighboring African king to kidnap Jugurtha for the Romans.

-Cinna, as consul, passed various reforms.
 Sulla settled matters with Mithridates and returned to Rome where Pompey and Crassus joined him.
 Sulla won the Battle at the Colline Gate in 82 B.C. ending the civil war.
 He ordered Marius' soldiers killed.
-He had himself declared dictator for as long as necessary (rather than the customary six months, although the office hadn't been used for a while.
+Although the office hadn't been used for a while, Sulla had himself declared dictator for as long as necessary (rather than what had been the customary six months).
 In his biography of Sulla, Plutarch writes: "For Sulla had declared himself dictator, an office which had then been laid aside for the space of one hundred and twenty years.").
 S[u]lla then drew up his own proscription lists, rewarding his veterans and informants with confiscated land.

-After Sulla had made the changes he thought necessary to the government of Rome -- to bring it back in line with the old values -- Sulla stepped down, in 79 B.C., and died a year later.
+After Sulla had made the changes he thought necessary to the government of Rome -- to bring it back in line with the old values -- Sulla simply stepped down, in 79 B.C.
+He died a year later.